nestordemeure/anagram_design/README.md

 * further optimizations
   * use perf / flamegraph to explore costs
   * try a dijkstra type of algorithm instead as this problem might be a fit
+    * are some elements of the codebase remnents of the previous approach that would be best modified for the new one?
+    * update readme / comments

 * further subtleties (new soft constraints):
   * introduce sounds-based subtleties